-The GSA-leased real estate asset class possesses a number of positive attributes that we believe will offer our stockholders significant benefits, including a highly creditworthy and very stable tenant base, long-term lease structures and low risk of tenant turnover.
-GSA leases are backed by the full faith and credit of the U.S. Government, and the GSA has never experienced a financial default in its history.
-Payment for rents under GSA leases are funded through the Federal Buildings Fund and are not subject to direct federal appropriations, which can fluctuate with federal budget and political priorities.
+The GSA-leased, real estate asset class has a number of attributes that we believe will offer our stockholders significant benefits, including a highly creditworthy and very stable tenant base, long-term lease structures and low risk of tenant turnover.
+GSA leases are backed by the full faith and credit of the United States, and the GSA has never experienced a financial default.
+Payment of rents under GSA leases are funded through the Federal Buildings Fund and are not subject to direct federal appropriations, which can fluctuate with federal budget and political priorities.
 In addition to presenting reduced risk of default, GSA leases typically have long initial terms of ten to 20 years with renewal leases having terms of five to ten years, which limit operational risk.
-Upon renewal of a GSA lease, base rent is typically reset based on a number of factors, including inflation and the replacement cost of the building at the time of renewal, which we generally expect will increase over the life of the lease.
+Upon renewal of a GSA lease, base rent typically is reset based on a number of factors at the time of renewal, including inflation and the replacement cost of the building, that generally we expect will increase over the life of the lease.

-GSA-leased properties generally provide attractive investment opportunities and require specialized knowledge and expertise.
-Each U.S. Government agency has its own customs, procedures, culture, needs and mission, which translate into different requirements for its leased space.
-Furthermore, the sector is highly fragmented, with a significant amount of non-institutional owners who lack our infrastructure and experience in GSA-leased properties, and there is no national broker or clearinghouse for GSA-leased properties.
-We believe this fragmentation results, in part, from the U.S. Government's and GSA's contracting policies, including policies of preference for small, female and minority owned businesses.
-As of August 2015, the largest owner of GSA-leased properties owned approximately 3.5% of the GSA-leased market by RSF and the ten largest owners of GSA-leased properties collectively owned approximately 17% of the GSA-leased market by RSF.9 Long-term relationships and specialized institutional knowledge regarding the agencies, their space needs and the hierarchy and importance of a property to its tenant agency are crucial to understanding which agencies and properties present the greatest likelihood of long-term tenancy, and to identifying and acquiring attractive investment properties.
-Our portfolio is diversified among U.S. Government tenant agencies, including a number of the U.S. Government's largest and most essential agencies, such as the Drug Enforcement Administration, the Federal Bureau of Investigation, the Social Security Administration and the Department of Transportation.
+GSA-leased properties generally provide attractive investment opportunities but require specialized knowledge and expertise.
+Each U.S. Government agency has its own customs, procedures, culture, needs and mission, which results in different requirements for its leased space.
+Furthermore, the GSA-leased sector is highly fragmented with a significant amount of non-institutional owners, who lack our infrastructure and experience with GSA-leased properties.
+Moreover, while there are a number of national real estate brokers that hold themselves out as having GSA-leased property expertise, there are no national or regional clearing houses for GSA-leased properties.
+We believe this fragmentation can be ascribed particularly to the U.S. Government's - including GSA's - procurement policies, including policies of preference for small, female and minority owned businesses.
+As of August 2016, the largest owner of GSA-leased properties based on leased square footage owned approximately 3.5% of the GSA-leased properties on a rent per square foot (RSF) basis, and the ten largest owners of GSA-leased properties collectively owned approximately 18.7% of the GSA-leased properties by leased square footage.
+Long-term relationships and specialized institutional knowledge regarding the agencies, their space needs and the hierarchy and importance of a property to its tenant agency are crucial to understanding which agencies and properties present the greatest likelihood of long-term agency occupancy, and, therefore, to identifying and acquiring attractive GSA-leased properties.
+Our portfolio is diversified among occupancy agencies, including a number of the largest and most essential agencies, such as the Drug Enforcement Administration, the Federal Bureau of Investigation, the Social Security Administration and the Department of Transportation.